Music is integral to worship at every service in St. Paul's, and a vital part of our ministry.

 There is a well-established tradition of high-quality, classical music at St. Paul's.
 The Cathedral is known for its excellent music, and this draws many people to the Cathedral.
 The music programme as undergone considerable renewal in recent years, resulting in growth in the choir and its reputation in the city.

-The Director of Music/Conductor is Allison Luff.
-Organists/pianists for St. Paul's are David McIntyre, Jackie Chase and Deanna Zak.
-Evelyn Tischer is currently the pianist for 'Saturday @ 5' services.
+The Director of Music/Conductor is Dorianna Holowachuk.
+Organists/pianists for St. Paul's are David McIntyre and Valerie Hall.
+Evelyn Tischer is the pianist for 'Saturday @ 5' services, when they resume.

 The choir often participates in community events, such as competing in the Regina Music Festival choral competitions, singing in the Rotary Carol Festival, or presenting a Christmas concert.
 These help to raise the profile of St. Paul's in the wider community.